How to get the most out of Spotify’s Playlist Pitching Tool

-Spotify announced a new playlist pitching tool available to artists managers and labels in the Spotify for Artists dashboard.
-See official statement here: https://artists.spotify.com/blog/share-new-music-for-playlist-consideration
+Spotify announced a new playlist pitching tool available to artist managers and labels in the Spotify for Artists dashboard.
+See the official statement here.

 Spotify artists gather to pray to the playlist gods.

 Ok great that means Spotify is going to find a playlist for every single artist who submits for playlist placement, everyone will gain millions of streams and dreams will come true.
 Not exactly!
 Keep in mind this feature is still in Beta (unfinished version).

 Who gets onto a playlist and who doesn’t is going to come down to one thing, listener data.
 If users are adding your record to their playlist, saving your song, and you’ve got a relatively low skip rate…you will have a much higher chance of getting slotted onto an official Spotify list.

 Here are a few things to do now that can help you get placed on these bigger lists and take advantage of this new feature.

 - Clean up your Spotify profile.
 If you have songs on your profile that are not performing well now would be a good time to clean it up and take down those songs.
 If a song is not gaining you new listeners and is maintaining a low